cisco-en-programmability/dnacenter_ip_address_conflict_prevention/README.md

 **Usage**

-This app will ask the user to input the following:
+This script will ask the user to input the following:

 - IPv4 address

-- It will verify if the provided IPv4 address is a valid address.
+It verify if the provided IPv4 address:

-- It will check the current Cisco DNA Center device and client inventories to search for a match of the address.
+- is a valid address.
+- is configured on a network device interface
+- is in use by any clients
-- It will verify if the address is reachable at the present time
+- is reachable at the present time

 $ python ip_conflict_prevention.py